mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 operation without risk of UCC27524 damage, even for high-capacitance MOSFETs.

-<b>IR emitter:</b> Two IR emitters are listed.
-You only need one.
+<b>IR emitter:</b> Two different part numbers are listed for the IR
-TSAL6400 is the one specified for the original KL25Z boards, so it's a known quantity.
-VSLB4940 is a newer part with higher luminosity specs, it might improve transmission range somewhat.
-It works well in my initial testing, yielding at least 10 feet of transmission range with the random consumer electronics gear I tried it with, so I'm recommending it as the reference part.
-I'm leaving TSAL6400 in the BOM with quantity zero for reference, and as a backup in case VSLB4940 isn't readily available when you go shopping.
+emitter: VSLB4940 and TSAL6400.
+You only need one or the other, and they're interchangeable as far as the expansion boards are concerned.
+You can use either one without making any changes to the boards.
+Both will work equally well, but VSLB4940 is a newer device with slightly higher luminosity specs, so it will probably work over slightly longer distances than TSAL6400.
+TSAL6400 is a tried-and-true device that I recommended for the original Pinscape KL25Z expansion boards, so it will work well too.
+Choose based on price and availability, but other things being equal, I'd go with the slightly brighter VSLB4940.
+In my testing, I got at least 10 feet of range with that emitter.

 <b>MTA-156 and MTA-100 connectors:</b> The BOM includes the pin header
 <b>and</b> matching IDC wire housing for each connector.
 The wire